peter-benschop/awsmock/README.md

 There are a couple of examples shell script available.
 Depending on your installation directory, there in
 ```/usr/share/awsmock``` or in ```/usr/local/share/awsmock```.
 Each module has its own directory with bash scripts and
 resource files.
 The examples cover almost all AwsMock features.
+All examples are pretty self explaining.

+Some of them require the jq utility (JSON queries).
+You can install jq using the usual package manager of your Linux
+distribution.
+For Windows jq can be downloaded from [jq download site](https://jqlang.github.io/jq/download/).

-Simply cd to the directory and execute one of the
+Simply change to the directory and execute one of the example scripts:
-example scripts:

 ```
 cd /usr/local/share/awsmock/s3
-./create-bucket.ch
+./create-bucket.sh
 ```